 This means staying in a panic situation or approaching a feared situation, and being able to apply these strategies at the first sign of a panic attack.

 Decide to give up control and allow yourself to feel the anxiety without mentally or physically escaping or avoiding.
-Say “Hello anxiety and panic, come on in.”
-This sends the message to your amygdala that there is no danger and that you can actually tolerate what you are feeling.

 Steps to giving up control: